psirusteam/Chapter9HHS/02SamplingStrategy.Rmd

 When analysing household survey data, ignoring the sampling design undermines the representativeness, accuracy, and credibility of survey-based findings, which can lead to incorrect decisions.
 This is why accounting for the sampling design is essential when analyzing household survey data to ensure valid and unbiased estimates.
 As seen in the previous chapters, regular household surveys have two major characteristics:

 * They use *complex sampling designs* (e.g., stratification, clustering, and unequal probabilities of selection) to represent the population efficiently.
-Ignoring the design can lead to biased population-level inferences.

 * They define *sampling weights* for each sampling unit (primary, and remaining ones) to properly represent the population.